What can you do in Girona if you have just 5 or 6 hours to spare?

 Tempted as I was, we decided to give it a miss.

-A walk along the entire length of the walls took around 45 minutes, and brought us back almost directly to our hotel in the city centre.
+A walk along the entire length of the walls took around 45 minutes, and brought us back almost directly to our hotel in the city center.

 Another fun attraction in town is the Lleona, an odd-looking limestone statue in the Plaça de Sant Fèlix.
-The legend is that if you mount the steps and kiss his shiny bottom, you will return to Girona.
+The legend is that if you mount the step Stas and kiss his shiny bottom, you will return to Girona.

 There is a Konig beer terrace just alongside where you can take a beer and watch the antics of tourists checking out the statue.